soundasleep/jevon.org/wiki/Eclipse.md

 1. Open all projects in your workspace.
 1. Go into the build menu and clean out all projects: _Project > Clean..._
 1. Rebuild all projects, this problem may be resolved.

+## Launching failed.
+Bootstrap code cannot be found.

+This occurs in an Eclipse environment when you haven't loaded up the correct Eclipse plugins.
+I'm not sure what they are, but simply selecting "org.eclipse.*" plugins works.